 You can stick with the investment you chose with the help of your financial adviser, or refine it to suit your changing circumstances.

 Remember that investment returns are never guaranteed.
 So while your savings could grow, their value can also go down.
 This means you could get back less than you put into your plan.

-Take your retirement savings in a way that suits you
+Take your pension savings in a way that suits you

-- Take it all as cash – have all your retirement savings paid as a cash lump sum (25% tax free, tax due on the remaining 75% if you choose to access all of your retirement savings).
+- Take it all as cash – have all your pension savings paid as a cash lump sum (25% tax free, tax due on the remaining 75% if you choose to access all of your pension savings).